-As with almost everything you use on a daily basis, emails get naturally messy when you don’t make an effort to organize them.
-Although many people struggle every day, we have learned tricks on how to organize Gmail keep things in order.
-This is what I want to share with you all today.
+As with almost everything you use daily, emails get naturally messy when you don’t make an effort to organize them.
+Although many people struggle every day, we have learned tricks on how to organize Gmail to keep things in order.
+This is what we want to share with you all today.

 The basics of email

 Emails are on the internet as an online version of mailboxes.
-They became very popular from the beginning of the internet as a rich form of interaction – in that time, when no other possible rich interaction existed.
+They became very popular from the beginning of the internet as a productive form of interaction – at that time when no other possible productive communication existed.

 But when you think about that, even now with instant messaging and social media, emails are still very popular.
-Many other solutions have come and gone, but email has remained as a solid solution that integrates other solutions, acting like a digital hub for online identity.
+Many other solutions have come and gone, but email has remained a reliable solution that integrates other solutions, acting as a digital hub for online identity.

 As a cultural part of the internet experience, emails have a strong reputation, and it doesn’t seem to be fading, just evolving.

 If you don’t organize your Gmail the right way, your life can become a little hell.
 So, we compiled a few tips on how to organize your Emails on both smart and like a boss ways.

 Gmail offers many native tools to help you organize your inboxes, such as folders, labels, and even tabs.
 First, let’s discuss the definitions and differences between them:

-Labels: labels are basically a simple way to categorize your messages.
+Labels: labels are a simple way to categorize your messages.
 For example, you can define that all messages coming from specific friends will get the label “Friends”, while others coming from work will get the label “Work”.
-You can also attribute next steps to your labels’ names, such as “Follow Up” and “Pay”.
+You can also attribute the next steps to your labels’ names, such as “Follow Up” and “Pay”.

-Folders: many folders, come as standard, in your Gmail already, such as Inbox, Sent, Junk… these are very common, but you can create your own folders and make your email even simpler.
+Folders: many folders, come as standard, in your Gmail already, such as Inbox, Sent, Junk… these are very common, but you can create your folders and make your email even simpler.

 Tabs: Tabs are the categories of your messages, so if it comes from a newsletter or a friend, they belong in different categories, for instance.